“History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again.” – Dr Maya Angelou

-EUROTAST is an interdisciplinary research project exploring the history and contemporary legacies of the transatlantic slave trade.
-Through a network of 13 PhD projects, our research is using state of the art technology to reconstruct demographic and genetic links between Africa and the transatlantic diaspora; and to better understand African life cycles and experiences under slavery through bio-archaeology.
-We are also addressing the ways in which this history is negotiated and memorialized today, though ritual, heritage tourism and DNA ancestry testing.
-Working collaboratively under a holistic Marie Curie training model, we hope to further deepen academic research and public understanding of this traumatic episode in human history.
+EUROTAST was an interdisciplinary research project exploring the history and contemporary legacies of the transatlantic slave trade.
+Through a network of 13 PhD projects, our research used state of the art technology to reconstruct demographic and genetic links between Africa and the transatlantic diaspora; and to better understand African life cycles and experiences under slavery through bio-archaeology.
+We also addressed the ways in which this history is negotiated and memorialized though ritual, heritage tourism and DNA ancestry testing.
+Working collaboratively under a holistic Marie Curie training model, we advanced academic research and improved public understanding of this traumatic episode in human history.

-Our Pan-European network comprises ten academic partners and one industrial partner and involves leading international researchers from a wide range of disciplines, including some that are not traditionally associated with slave trade research, such as genetics.
-By bringing in experts from these various fields – conducting research in Africa, North America, South America and the Caribbean – we hope to develop new data that will add to our knowledge of how the slave trade operated and addresses its impact on the population histories of the world.
+Our Pan-European network was comprised of ten academic partners and one industrial partner and involved leading international researchers from a wide range of disciplines, including some that are not traditionally associated with slave trade research, such as genetics.
+By bringing in experts from these various fields – conducting research in Africa, North America, South America and the Caribbean – we developed new data that added to our knowledge of how the slave trade operated and addressed its impact on the population histories of the world.

-The diversity of the EUROTAST network in terms of discipline and levels of prior exposure to this history, offers critical opportunities for learning and professional development.
-We have a unique opportunity to deliver a training package that will encourage interdisciplinary thinking and help to bridge the gap between the sciences and humanities.
-Through a programme of themed symposia, coupled with critical workshops in professional development skills, our fellows will share research experiences and collectively examine and question the cultural, socio-political and ethical framework underpinning their work in this field.
+The diversity of the EUROTAST network in terms of discipline and levels of prior exposure to this history, offered critical opportunities for learning and professional development.
+We had a unique opportunity to deliver a training package that encouraged interdisciplinary thinking and helped to bridge the gap between the sciences and humanities.
+Through a programme of themed symposia, coupled with critical workshops in professional development skills, our fellows shared research experiences and collectively examined and questioned the cultural, socio-political and ethical framework underpinning their work in this field.

 Dissemination and Outreach

-EUROTAST aims to illustrate the outcomes and explore the implications of its research in engagement with wider audiences, particularly in partner and international stakeholder locations.
-We will be facilitating a variety of dissemination and outreach initiatives, developed by the network’s two successive postdoctoral fellows.
+EUROTAST explored the implications of its research in engagement with wider audiences, particularly in partner and international stakeholder locations.
+We facilitated a variety of dissemination and outreach initiatives, developed by the network’s two postdoctoral fellows.

-EUROTAST is an inherently collaborative network engaging with a variety of international organisations and stakeholders.
-The following diagram provides an overview of how we are structured:
+EUROTAST was an inherently collaborative network that engaged with a variety of international organisations and stakeholders.
+The following diagram provides an overview of how we were structured: